 However, if the windows are beyond repair or if there aren’t any left in place, many companies manufacture authentic replacements.

 Benefits of repairing where possible:

 - House retains original charm and character

-- If the box frame is retained and glazing is replaced, homeowners benefit from improved thermal performance with double glazing and draught proofing
+- Homeowners benefit from improved thermal performance with double glazing and draught proofing if the box frame is retained and glazing is replaced

 - Original timber is generally of better quality than the products we can purchase today

 - Properly repaired timber windows can last another 100 years with a bit of care and attention

-Glazing can be replaced in sash windows if the original frames are salvageable and a company is able to renovate to a good condition, there is the option of upgrading the single glazed panes to slim double-glazed or fitting new sashes into existing frames.
-Sash window repair specialists Ventrolla estimate anything from £1,000 per window.
+Glazing can be replaced in sash windows if the original frames are salvageable.
+If able to renovate to a good condition, the single-glazed panels can be upgraded to slim double-glazed.
+Also new sashes can be fit into existing frames for which sash window repair specialists Ventrolla estimate anything from £1,000 per window.

 For a complete replacement of sash window, cost will depend on specification (glazing types, choice of timber and any special feature of detailing required).
 Roughly, expect to pay from £1,750 per window.